mehulagg/gitlab_test/doc/ci/variables/README.md

 ### Pattern matching against a variable

-It is possible perform pattern matching against a variable containing a regular expression.
+It is possible to store a regular expression in a variable, to be used for pattern matching.

 NOTE: **Note:**
-Not all regular expression syntax works because of a [bug.](https://gitlab.com/gitlab-org/gitlab/issues/35438) Confirm this by directly testing the regular expression, for example: `- if: '$RELEASE =~ /staging.*/'`
+The available regular expression syntax is limited.
+See [related issue](https://gitlab.com/gitlab-org/gitlab/issues/35438) for more details.
+You may need to test your expression in a test pipeline to verify it works as intended.

+For example, test the `staging.*` regular expression by adding it to a test pipeline:

 ```yaml
 variables: